NYU-VisML-2020/CitySoundsWeather/README.md

     - `spl_model_test.ipynb` uses SPL summary statistics
     - `coarse_class_prediction_model_test.ipynb` uses predicted probabilities of coarse labels
     - `fine_class_prediction_model_test.ipynb` uses predicted probabilities of fine labels
 - `prince` contains the code for getting audio embeddings and training and testing the models with them.
+This code is meant to be run on NYU's HPC cluster, prince.